 Michelangelo's monumental images form a permanent point of reference in western culture.
 His work and life are seminal, of course, to the entire conception of the modern artist, not least because of the way in which they were mythologised by Giorgio Vasari in his Lives of the Artists.
 My own theory of aesthetic composition, which revolves around the notion of clearing away extraneous language, has clear points of contact with Michelangelo's theory of sculpture.
 This latter holds that the completed figure is already pre-existent in the unhewn block of marble; hence sculpture becomes the art of clearing away extraneous matter.
 Analogously for me, writing is, on one level, the revelation of annihilation; that is, technique delivers the negation of the infinite linguistic possibilities with which any writer is confronted in the act of composition; the linguistic essence, in other words, which technique discovers in the form of the finished poem, has been virtual in the language all along.

-I always had the idea when growing up that I would be a writer.
-Actually I attempted to write prose for about ten years or so, up until the age of about 26.
-Needless to say it was garbage.
-I discovered that I could write poetry through reading a couple of lines by Joseph Brodsky.
-The lines can be found in his poem "In Memoriam", which is essentially an elegy to his mother.
+One of the reasons Brodsky is so important to me is because I discovered that I could write poetry through reading a couple of his in his poem "In Memoriam", which is essentially an elegy to his mother.
 The poem is published in his collection To Urania.
 The lines are "What can remain of a mother with all her saucepans/ in the perspective daily extended by her son's progress?".
-For some reason these lines immediately triggered something in me which enabled me to write.
-Even today I still can't account for this.
+The discovery that poetry could communicate a quite complex idea in this way triggered something in me which enabled me to write.
 The lines, in other words, were revelatory.
 Through reading them I suddenly grasped how I could and should write.

 Since this page deals with artists who are important to me then it is apt that Brodsky is at the top of the list.
 It would be impossible for me to overstate my gratitude to him, merely for having written what he did.
 More generally I have always thought of my experience in respect of his work as constituting the paradigm of how poetry can, in contrast to the assertion made by Brodsky's favourite poet, W.H Auden, make something happen.
 Poetry represents, for me, the chance of an Event.
 No matter how obscure or invidious your position is in respect to society, in other words, I would assert the fact that what you have written always creates the possibility that your work might constitute an Event for someone else someday.
 This is how poetry participates in the immortal.
 It is language striving to arrive at the eternal, not in itself, but in its transforming power, in its ceaseless relation to alterity.
 In my case Brodsky's writing completely transformed the conception I had of myself and my notion of what writing should be.